achiev3protocol/achiev3-foundry/README.md

-# achiev3 protocol - foundry
+# achiev3 - foundry

-This repository contains smart contracts for the achiev3 protocol, a decentralized, permissionless way of defining and awarding achievements for users to unlock.
+Smart contracts for the achiev3 protocol, a decentralized, permissionless, open source way of defining and awarding achievements for users to unlock with a myriad of flexible features.

+The official implementation will be launched on Base in summer 2024.